How I failed to make a game

 What worked out well

 My tech stack was fixed more-or-less from the start.
 The main language for run-time code was C++, technically C++20, but I use barely any new language features.
 I was determined to use CMake, partly because it is the native project format of my favorite C++ IDE (CLion), partly because I just like it.
 As toolchain, I used devkitARM at first, but moved to the official ARM GNU Toolchain with Tonclib to access the GBA hardware.
 Tonclib is really great.
-I don’t think it gets enough praise and I don’t think enough libraries follow the same kind of spartan philosophy.
+I don’t think it gets enough praise, and I think that more libraries should follow the same kind of spartan philosophy.

 For really hot code paths, namely sprite scaling code, I also generate what are basically unrolled loops.
 They’re still compiled as C++, GCC does a good job of optimizing it.
 I didn’t want to write any assembly code except as a last resort at the end of the project, since it would be time-consuming to maintain.